sharathvutpala/crypto-conversion-api/README.md

   - Installs Cert-Manager helm chart separately ( Cert Manager cannot be installed as a sub chart due to some limitations)
   - Installs application helm chart which runs our webservice

+NOTE: **Running deployment workflow will output address of the Nginx Ingress Controller, which need to be mapped to the host mentioned in the ingress configuration. **

 ### API  && Endpoints

 Currently API can be accessible at https://crypto-api-demo.sharath.tech.
 This domain is mapped to load balancer created for Nginx Ingress Controller.
 It supports two endpoints.